fluffy-bunny/sarulabsdi/README.md

 This is a baseline drop of [v2.4.2 of github.com/sarulabsdi](https://github.com/sarulabs/di/releases/tag/v2.4.2)

+## Installation

+When used with Go modules, use the following import path:

+    go get github.com/fluffy-bunny/sarulabsdi

 ## New Features

 The following are non breaking changes to sarulabs/di.